matiasvillaverde/blog/src/data/blog/uper-how-to-orchestrate-an-army-of-software-engineers.md

 - **Devin Deep Wiki** to understand large codebases

 ### 1.3 Plan how to execute it

+> Again, only plan, don't write any code

 - With the context established, ask Claude to generate a **step-by-step plan**.
 - Additionally, read Context7 to understand the latest way of doing it.